Sleitnick/Knit/README.md

 Knit.Start():Catch(warn)
 ```

-!!! note
-	It's better practice to put services and controllers within their own ModuleScript and then require them from your main script.
-For the sake of simplicity, they are all in one script for these examples.

 Now we have a little MoneyService that can get and give money to a player.
 However, only the server can use this at the moment.
 What if we want clients to fetch how much money they have?
 To do this, we have to create some client-side code to consume our service.
 We _could_ create a controller, but it's not necessary for this example.

 First, we need to expose a method to the client.
 We can do this by writing methods on the service's Client table: